BerAceituno/Image_Undistort/README.md

   $ ./Calibracion <Input>
 ```

-where the input must be a .xml settings file (for an example check USB_Fotos.xml).
+where the input must be a .xml settings file (for an example check USB_PICS.xml).

+# Distributed under MIT License